 A ridiculously simple ice cream recipe that is also ridiculously delicious!
 This mango ice cream is done in a blitz (literally!) using only a blender and 3-4 simple ingredients.
-Trust me, you'll be amazed, as I was, at how good this ice cream is given how easy and quick it is to make!
+Trust me, you'll be amazed, as I was, at how good this ice cream is given how easy and quick it is to make.
 Now every time good sweet mango goes on sale I buy a whole bunch and freeze them just for this occasion!
-Just one note: mango makes up a very large proportion of this recipe so it’s really important that you use good, ripe mango for this!
-Enjoy!

-- 300 g sweet, ripe mango, cut into small cubes and freeze, you will need about 1½ – 2 mangoes (see note)
+- 300 g sweet, ripe mango, cut into small cubes and freeze until completely frozen. (see note)

 - ¼ cup (60 mL) honey (may need more if your mango isn’t very sweet)

 - ½ cup (120 mL) Greek yogurt, plain, full-fat (about 10% fat) (if you can't find Greek yogurt, see note below on how to make your own)

 - 1-3 teaspoon lime juice (amount depends on how tart your mango is, and you may not need any at all if the mango is sour)

 - Place a metal cake pan that you will use for storing the ice cream into the freezer before you start prepping.
 I suggest using a metal cake pan because it will help the ice cream firm up faster.
 Faster freezing means less icy and more creamy ice cream.

 - Put the greek yogurt into the blender first, followed by the lime juice (if using) and honey.
 Tip: Try to place the honey into the middle of the blender jug without getting it on the sides, because the part that sticks to the sides may not blend in.